Zipcoder/reveal-slides.tcus/md/intro-to-oop-design-patterns-structural.md

 -
 ## Structural Patterns: Decorator
 * Attach additional responsibilities to an obejct dynamically
-* Provides a flexible alternatie to subclassing for extending functionality.
+* Provides a flexible alternative to subclassing for extending functionality.

 -
 ## Structural Patterns: Adapter